Mohamedazizblaidi/Data-Libraries-Documentation/Readme.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-lightgrey)](LICENSE)

 ## Overview
 This repository contains structured documentation and examples for popular Python libraries used in data science and machine learning.
 It is intended to serve as a reference for learning and quickly accessing important functions and concepts.
+Additionally, it contains a collection of valuable books for Python, Machine Learning, and Statistics.

 ## Libraries Included
 - **Pandas**: Basics, advanced techniques, DataFrames, and Series documentation